aryashubh001/Route-Runner/README.md

 # Vehicle Movement Tracker: India Gate to Red Fort Simulation

 ## Objective
 This project is a frontend-only web application that simulates a vehicle moving along a predefined route on a map.
-It displays the vehicle's live position and draws its route using static dummy data, fulfilling the requirements of a Frontend Developer Intern assignment.
+It displays the vehicle's live position and draws its route using static dummy data.

 ## Features